MeMAD-project/media-memorability/README.md

 }
 ```
 ## 2021 MeMAD's approach
+This year we submitted different approaches.
+One multimodal approach (vision,audio,text) with early fusion (the features are concatenated to produce a single prediction)
+One explainable text approach
+One approach which relies on text perplexity measuring

 Note: All script finishing by _ns (not submitted) are experiments that werenot included in the final runs
 Not submitted: